Lomesh2000/GPT-from-scratch/README.md

 ---

 ### Goal
-The goal here is to understand and implement a transformer **from scratch**.
+The goal here is to understand and implement a decoder only transformer **from scratch**.
-More things will be applied and experimented with continuously.
+**More things will be applied and experimented with continuously.***

 ---